Rashad Lawrence: New Orleans Saints

 On January 17, 2017, Lawrence signed a reserve/future contract with the New Orleans Saints.
 He was waived on August 12, 2017.

 Miami Dolphins

 On August 15, 2017, Lawrence was signed by the Miami Dolphins.
 He was waived on September 2, 2017.

 Hamilton Tiger-Cats

 Played 10 games in 2018 for Tiger-Cats in CFL.
 Handled Wide Receiver and Kick Return duties.
 Had 17 catches out of 27 attempts for 131 yards.
 Longest for 19 yards and 7.7 yard average.
 Returned 6 kickoffs for 101 yards and 16.8 yard average.
 Longest for 26 yards.

 Football Coaching Career

-Wide receiver coach for Allen D. Nease High School Football Team in Ponte Vedra, Florida (2019-2020).
+Former Wide Receiver coach for Allen D. Nease High School Football Team in Ponte Vedra, Florida (2019-2020).

 Personal

-Lawrence is the founder and lead trainer of Solid Ground Athletics, a sports performance group that develops athletes in North and Central FL.
+Lawrence is the founder and lead trainer of Solid Ground Athletics, a sports performance group that develops athletes in North and Central Florida.
 He mentors and trains a diverse group of athletes ranging from elementary school to the NFL.